 - Have a direct, clearly-defined need for PACE ocean color, aerosol, cloud or polarimetry data;

-- Have an existing application or new ideas for novel PACE-related applications;
+- Have an existing application or new ideas for novel PACE-related applications that directly benefit society;

-- Currently work with application end user(s) and can describe their decision-making process;
+- Currently work with application stakeholder, decision-maker, manager, or other type of end user(s) and can describe their decision-making process;

 - Have an interest in utilizing a proposed PACE product; and